Collaborative Realtime Clicker with Server-Side Rendering

 We’ll built a simple clicker game, where players can increment a globally shared counter by click a button and updates are automatically send out to all participants.

-The conclusion of this tutorial is part of the main code repository and can be found here or downloaded by running:
+The conclusion of this tutorial is checked into the repository and can be found here or downloaded by running:

 ultimately render in TrailBase’s JS/TS runtime.